 Traditionally, candidates like these aim to score above a 700 on the GMAT’s 200 to 800 scale, which in 2019 ranked at or above the 88th percentile.
-According to the test’s administrators, the Graduate Management Admission Council (GMAC), only about 32,500 of the roughly 260,000 GMAT scores around the world each year exceed 700.
+But, according to the test’s administrators, the Graduate Management Admission Council (GMAC), only about 32,500 of the roughly 260,000 GMAT scores around the world each year exceed 700.

 In the study, all the respondents had taken the GMAT twice.
 Before their first attempts, the examinees evidently had studied independently without hiring a preparation service.
 But before the second time they sat for the test, those candidates received training conducted by 11 of the most popular test preparation vendors.